ilovepi/Stable-Matching/README.md

 # Stable-Matching
-A C++ implementation of a Basic Stable Matching algorithm
+A C++ implementation of a basic Stable Matching problem